 The neighborhood was characterized by rope makers and wickerwork.
 Mimbreria Vidal bears witness of this craft and up until today there is nothing you cannot find in this store.
 Baskets and Mallorcan senallas in all sizes and shapes, hats, mats and trunks, you name it.
 Mimbreria Vidal is a piece of living history, which has remained true to itself since 1915.

 Fornet de la Soca is not old at all.
 But like few others, the two founders María José Orero and Tomeu Arbona maintain Mallorca’s culinary heritage.
-And they sell their delicious baked goods in two beautifully decorated historic buildings in the heart of Palma, Can Corbella and the Forn des Teatre.
+And they sell their delicious baked goods in a beautiful historic building in the heart of Palma, at the Forn des Teatre.

 Forn Fondo, on the other hand, actually is one of the oldest bakeries in Palma and was mentioned as early as 1740.
 Locals and tourists alike love the traditional local products made behind the marvelous modernist facade.
 And even other emblematic stores are regular customers here.
 The ice cream parlor Can Miquel, for example, sources its ensaimadas from Forn Fondo.